babe-finance-ai/babecoin-mining-app-apk/README.md

 ## 📥 Download APK

+> ✅ Current version: `v1.0.1` – Official stable release
 > 🚨 The latest version of the APK is available in the **[Releases](../../releases)** section of this repository.

 - Click on the **Releases** tab above.
-- Download the latest `BabeCoin-Mining-App.apk` file.
+- Download the latest `BabeCoin-Mining-App-v1.0.1.apk` file.

 ## 🚀 Installation Guide